aeshna-cyanea/atproto-meta/pages/meeting notes.md

 		- lots of people contributed D: couldn't write down everyone
 		- ![image.png](../assets/image_1753373418880_0.png)
 		- ![image.png](../assets/image_1753373502697_0.png)
-			- lots of stuff such as auth has been moved from app into crates #todo add linknick
+			- lots of stuff such as auth has been moved from app into [rust crates](https://crates.io/users/ngerakines?sort=downloads)
-			- real app with xrpc
 		- local dev setup?
 			- https://tangled.sh/@smokesignal.events/localdev
 		- what is postgres for?
 			- deduplicating the local copies of repos from pdses (cache)
 			- sharing schemas across apps
-		- what we learned?
+		- what have we learned in a year? collapsed:: true
-		  collapsed:: true
 			- rust was a good call
 			- no official libraries. started using atrium, but it didn't make it easy to create and work with custom lexicons. so rolled my own client